TheFloatingString/copy-cast/README.md

 ## Quickstart

-Gesture detection web app:
+* Gesture detection web app:

 ```
 pip install -r requirements.txt
 python app.py
 ```

-The C++ code for the ESP-32 microcontroller is located in the `esp32` folder.
+* The C++ code for the ESP-32 microcontroller is located in the `esp32` folder.
+* A reflector server also needs to be set up (codebase available via this [GitHub repo](https://github.com/TheFloatingString/reflector-server))

 # [HackMIT Submission](https://spectacle.hackmit.org/project/80)